HTTPWorkshop/httpworkshop.github.io/index.md

 * Define useful extensions to HTTP
 * Motivate work on HTTP/3 (or beyond), with or without the constraint of backwards compatibility

 ... or something completely different.
+If you are the primary maintainer of an implementation of HTTP, please mention its details in your submission.

-Your submission doesn't necessarily need to be a complete paper or presentation; it just needs to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.
+Submissions don't necessarily need to be a complete paper or presentation; it just needs to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.

 Successful submissions will be notified of the workshop details by **15 May 2015**, and will need to confirm their attendance by **1 June 2015**.